-Fault: Positioner does not move Possible causes Remedial measures Cable not connected correctly Check the cable connections.
-Positioner or cable is defective If available, replace the defective positioner with another positioner and test the new combination.
-Positioner not connected to power supply Connect the positioner to a suitable power supply and make sure that the power supply is functioning properly.
+Fault: Positioner does not move Possible causes Remedial measures Cable not connected correctly ➤ Check the cable connections.
+Positioner or connecting cable is defective If available, replace the defective positioner with another positioner and test the new combination.
+Positioner not connected to power adapter Connect the positioner to a suitable power adapter and make sure that the power adapter is functioning properly.
 The positioner has been connected to the switched-on C-867 The sensor electronics in the positioner has not been initialized, and the ID chip of the positioner (p.
-15) has not been read out. > Switch the C-867 off and on again, or reboot the C-867 with the RBT command or with the corresponding functions of the PC software.
-Unsuitable positioner cable used If unsuitable cables are used, interference can occur in the signal transmission between the positioner and the C-867.
-If the positioner, cable, and C-867 are marked as a coherent system, replace the system components with other components only after consulting PI.
+15) has not been read out.
+Switch the C-867 off and on again, or reboot the C-867 with the RBT command or with the corresponding functions of the PC software.
+Unsuitable connecting cable used If unsuitable cables are used, interference can occur in the signal transmission between the positioner and the C-867.
+If the positioner, cable, and C-867 are marked as a related system, replace the system components with other components only after consulting PI.
 If you need extension cables, contact our customer service department (p.
-291).
+309).
 Incorrect configuration Check the parameter settings of the C-867 with the SPA? (volatile memory) and SEP? (nonvolatile memory) commands; see "Adapting Settings" (p.
-259).
+273).
 Incorrect command or incorrect syntax Send the ERR? command and check the error code that is returned.
-Incorrect axis commanded Make sure that the correct axis identifier is used and that the commanded axis belongs to the correct positioner.

-Fault: Positioner does not move Possible causes Remedial measures HID control is enabled Motion commands and the execution of trajectories are not allowed when the HID control is enabled for the axis.
-Disable HID control with the HIN command.
+Wrong axis commanded Make sure that the correct axis identifier is used and that the commanded axis belongs to the correct positioner.
+HID control is active Motion commands and following trajectories are not permitted when the HID control is activated for the axis.
+Deactivate HID control with the HIN command.
 When executing a trajectory: Trajectory buffer empty Before a trajectory is executed, at least 4 points must be loaded to the trajectory buffer with TGA (p.
-220).
+234).
 During the execution of a trajectory, the buffer must be refilled fast enough.
 The execution of a trajectory must be completed with TGF (p.
-222).
+236).
 Make sure that a sufficient number of trajectory points is always in the buffer.

 Fault: Positioner performs unintentional motion Possible causes Remedial measures HID is not connected but HID control is activated in the C-867 Activate HID control only when there an HID is actually connected to the C-867.
 HID axis/axes not calibrated Calibrate the HID (p.
-113) axis/axes.
+120) axis/axes.
 Startup macro is run Check whether a macro is specified as the startup macro and cancel the selection of the startup macro if necessary (p.
-122).
-Wrong trajectory executed Start the desired trajectory for the desired axis.
+128).
+Wrong trajectory executed > Start the desired trajectory for the desired axis.

-Fault: Positioner is oscillating or positions inaccurately Possible causes Remedial measures The load was changed. > Readjust the system according to the changed load (p.
-79).
+Fault: Positioner is oscillating or positions inaccurately Possible causes Remedial measures The load was changed.
+Readjust the system according to the changed load (p.
+88).
 When executing a trajectory: Unsuitable trajectory design Following an unsuitable trajectory can cause the positioner to oscillate or stop motion abruptly.
 Oscillation or stopping abruptly can damage the positioner and/or the load fixed to it.
 Make sure that the path that is specified by the trajectory points is continuously differentiable at least twice.
 Design the trajectory (trajectory points and timing) so that the maximum permissible velocity and acceleration of the axis is not exceeded.